Calouste Gulbenkian: Legacy and fortune

+Funding was provided for an Oakley-class lifeboat for the Royal National Lifeboat Institution.
+It was christened Calouste Gulbenkian by his daughter at Weston-super-Mare Lifeboat Station on 17 March 1962 where it served until 1969.
+It was withdrawn from New Quay Lifeboat Station in 1991 and sold for preservation.

 William Saroyan wrote a short story about Gulbenkian in his 1971 book, Letters from 74 rue Taitbout or Don't Go But If You Must Say Hello To Everybody.

-There are rooms and buildings at the University of Oxford named after Gulbenkian, including the Gulbenkian Reading Room in St Antony's College, Oxford's old library and the Gulbenkian Lecture Theater in the St Cross Building on Manor Road.
+There are rooms and buildings at the University of Oxford named after Gulbenkian, including the Gulbenkian Reading Room in the old library of St. Antony's College's old library and the Gulbenkian Lecture Theater in the St Cross Building on Manor Road.